miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 10. If the next `archive` object exists within the current `archive` object, process the next `archive` object recursively and repeat from step 8.

-11. Finally, calculate the hash value of the resulting hash input and use the calculated hash value as the `messageImprint` of the RFC 3161 timestamp request for the target archive timestamp.
+11. Finally, calculate the hash value of the resulting hash input and use the calculated hash value as the `messageImprint` of the {{!RFC3161}} timestamp request for the target archive timestamp.

 For example, the hash input for a first-generation archive timestamp is as follows.